SpaIns/import_kindle_to_iknow_jp_en/readme.md

 Note that all the requests made are reverse-engineered; iKnow doesn't have a public API, so if endpoints change, this script can break without warning.

+# How to Use

+Fill out the "generation_info.json" file as explained above.

+Run "python import_to_iknow.py"

+Wait a few minutes and then check out your iKnow account to see your new courses!